ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 ## The discount rate

+> Given the discount rate, nothing could be more understandable than a government's failure to grapple with climate change - Charles C. Mann, The Wizard and the Prophet

 **A discount rate reduces the percieved magnitude of future benefit or harm relative to the present**.
 It encourages making decisions that get reward sooner - even if this leads to equal or greater amounts of harm in the future.
 A discount rate is what allows a smoker who knows the risk of lung cancer to keep smoking.

 ![]({{ "/assets/discount/fig1.png" }})